Video shows kids running for cover during shooting at Missouri park

 Investigators said they did find blood in the truck that was also reported as stolen, but never found a victim.

 "That's why we're looking for the public's help," Major Martin said.
-"We want we want to piece this together because it is shocking when you watch the video.
+"We want to piece this together because it is shocking when you watch the video.
 There's a lot in play."

 Police are talking to a person of interest but said they're still looking for the people in that white SUV.